DapperLib/DapperAOT/docs/gettingstarted.md

     "select ProductID, Name, ProductNumber from Production.Product where ProductId=@productId", new { productId });
 ```

 The warning goes away, but: nothing AOT-related has happened yet.
+If you're using `Dapper.Advisor`, this is as far as you go, sorry.
+Otherwise: we don't like
-We don't like to surprise people, so installing `Dapper.AOT` *by itself* doesn't *change* anything - we need to *turn it on*.
+to surprise people, so installing `Dapper.AOT` *by itself* doesn't *change* anything - we need to *turn it on*.
 We do that using `[DapperAot]` at any level.
 If
 we want AOT to apply *everywhere* in our project, we can use:

 ``` csharp